tunmsk/nextgen-facebook/readme.txt

 = 8.33.4-dev3 =

 (2016/07/05) Added support for additional Schema types (see Changelog).
 Updated the BuddyPress module to prevent recursion (Pro version).
+Fixed a fallback feature for localized options.

 = 8.33.3-1 =